 What are Open Appointments?

 The Open Appointments process is used as a clearinghouse for public openings on state agencies, boards, commissions and councils.
-It is administered by the Secretary of State, who announces vacancies to the public, refers applications to those who make the appointments, and maintains records of the memberships on the various state boards and councils.
+It is administered by the Secretary of State, who announces vacancies to the public, hosts the application database for agencies to make appointments, and maintains records of the memberships on the various state boards and councils.

 Why does Minnesota have Open Appointments?